Volunteer Ireland: History

 Volunteer Ireland began as two organisations, Volunteer Centres Ireland and Volunteering Ireland, which were merged in 2011.
 In 2000 some of the older volunteer centres, including what is now the South Dublin County Volunteer Centre, the Volunteer Centre Fingal and Volunteering Ireland, came together to discuss common issues and goals.
 In 2001, it was decided to formalise this grouping and Volunteer Centres Ireland (VCI) was formed.
 VCI adopted a constitution, membership criteria and agreed aims and objectives.

 The VCI lobbied government to support a national infrastructure of volunteer centres, as part of the recommendations in Tipping the Balance (2002).
 In January 2005, the Joint Oireachtas Committee on Volunteering published its report, Volunteers and Volunteering in Ireland, in which it specifically recommended that the existing volunteering infrastructure be developed through VCI and Volunteering Ireland.
 A few months later, the Department of Community, Rural and Gaeltacht Affairs announced a package of funding measures to fund this organisational infrastructure.
 The department extended funding to all the volunteer centres and VCI received funding to employ a national development officer.

 On 28 January 2009, VCI addressed the Oireachtas Subcommittee on Community, Rural and Gaeltacht affairs on volunteering trends in Ireland.

-Volunteer Ireland receives funding from the Department of Rural and Community Development, and is a member of European Volunteer Centre, the International Association for Volunteer Effort and Points of Light.
+Volunteer Ireland receives funding from the Department of Rural and Community Development and the Gaeltacht, and is a member of European Volunteer Centre, the International Association for Volunteer Effort and Points of Light.